bvn-architecture/BVN_Office_Staging/README.md

    - [ ] Setting up google spreadsheet

    - [ ] Entering details into google spreadsheet

+### Organise the timeline data for Benita

+   - [ ] Look at the format for the time stuff and try and figure out what's actually being communicated

+   - [ ] Organise it up for Benita (similar level of stuff to what I got from Matthew)

 ### Read through this thing and tidy it up

    - [ ] Make sure that there's a logical flow, especially to someone who has no idea what they're doing and hasn't read this before.

    - [ ] Write up [github guide](#githubGuide)

    - [ ] This will likely include a better 'contents' page.

 ### Website improvements??
 Look into:

    - [ ] Turning python code into js (prob just gonna have to ask Ben for a lotta help on this one)

    - [ ] Better gui for entering of data into spreadsheet

    - [ ] Reading in names from illustrator's svg files directly into spreadsheet

    - [ ] Automatic entering of data into spreadsheet??
 The PDF from buildcorp looks a lot like an excel spreadsheet that's been 'printed'

 *****